CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 2.  **The impact analysis**: At this point an assessment is made of the impact of each item on the delta list.
 Some items may have a serious impact; other items may have a negligible impact on the running of the company.
 3.  **Create resource estimate**: This estimate is for the determination of how many resources will be required to “fix” the delta list item.
 4.   **Report that goes to information systems management**: Management then makes a decision as to what work should proceed, at what pace, and so forth.
 The decision is made in light of all the priorities of the corporation

+## Data driven and spiral methodologies

+`The methodology for the building of the data warehouse is called a spiral development methodology`.
+This methodology is much larger than just a development methodology by it contain information about how to build and alse describes how to use the data warehouse.
+The migration plan describes general activities dynamically but the spiral development methodology describes specific activities, deliverables from those activities and the order of the activities.